iterative/dvc.org/public/static/docs/command-reference/add.md

 ## Options

-- `-R`, `--recursive` - `targets` is expected to contain at least one directory path for this option to have effect.
+- `-R`, `--recursive` - `targets` is expected to contain one or more directories for this option to have effect.
 Determines the files to add by searching each target directory and its subdirectories for data files.
 For each file found, a new DVC-file is created using the process described in this command's description.

 - `--no-commit` - do not save outputs to cache.
 A DVC-file is created, and an